kzolti/gumiker-2005/README.md

 # gumiker-2005
-An old Delphi search and ordering program made for a hypothetical company that sells tires.
+An old(2005) Delphi search and ordering program made for a hypothetical company that sells tires.

 You can order tires that are in stock.
 You can search by vehicle or size.